Buffy the Vampire Slayer reboot: Cancellation update and latest news

 He continued: "I think I'm like everybody, I'm very excited that we're going to learn more about the journey of Buffy Summers and how she saves the world because I think the world needs it.
 So I'm going to do my part by doing nothing."

-Who is behind the Buffy the Vampire Slayer reboot?
+Who was behind the Buffy the Vampire Slayer reboot?

-Coming from Hulu and 20th Century Television, Eternals filmmaker and Oscar winner Chloé Zhao will be directing the reboot series, with Nora and Lilla Zuckerman serving as showrunners, making the BTS team a gloriously female-led one.
+Coming from Hulu and 20th Century Television, Eternals filmmaker and Oscar winner Chloé Zhao would have been directing the reboot series, with Nora and Lilla Zuckerman set to have served as showrunners, making the team a gloriously female-led one.

-Gellar will also serve as a producer on the series alongside Zhao, the Zuckermans and Dolly Parton, who is returning as an executive producer after producing the original under her Sandollar banner.
+Gellar was also on board to serve as a producer on the series alongside Zhao, the Zuckermans and Dolly Parton, who was to be returning as an executive producer after producing the original under her Sandollar banner.

 Gellar previously shared how the revival series came to be, sharing on Instagram: "Three years ago, I got a call from my dear friend and mentor, Gail Berman.
 She told me that she wanted me to sit down with Chloé Zhao to hear her take on a potential Buffy revival.